dylanbsgit/su25-team3/README.md

 ## App Functions
 1. Customer (the user with the customer role):
-    1. Create/modify customer profile - <how will your app do this?>
+    1. Create/modify customer profile -
     2. View available services - Tutors available for subject...
     3. Subscribe to available services - Selcting perfered tutor for needed subject
     4. Write reviews for subscribed services - Writing reviews for tutors only under slected subjects signed up for